Introduction

 As you can imagine, the ability to observe the behaviour of members of the firm's audience — at an individual level — is incredibly powerful: it offers the potential for marketing activity to be individually personalised for each contact based on their digital activity (assuming that they have explicitly expressed an interest in receiving any communications that are sent as a result).

-Unfortunately, however, marketing teams at B2B investment managers are limited in two key areas — an inability to segment audiences based on their stage in the customer journey, and a lack of content aimed at specific sub-segments of the firm's audience (such as prospects who are considering a new investment) — which means that this implicit data isn't much use for tailoring marketing activity.
+Unfortunately, as highlighted, marketing teams at B2B investment managers are limited in two key areas — an inability to segment audiences based on their stage in the customer journey, and a lack of content aimed at specific sub-segments of the firm’s audience — which renders implicit data almost useless for tailoring marketing activity.

-However, it is incredibly useful information, and so will still be put to use by being sent to the firm's salespeople, helping them to nurture relationships with clients and prospects more effectively.
-Unlike the marketing team, salespeople will have detailed knowledge about the individual circumstances of each of their assigned contacts (such as their stage in the sales process for each product), because they spend most of their working day in direct communication with them offline — via meetings, dinners, phone calls, and so on.
+However, it is incredibly useful information which will still be put to use by being passed on to the firm's salespeople, helping them to nurture relationships with their clients and prospects.
+Unlike the marketing team, salespeople will have detailed knowledge about the individual circumstances of each of their assigned contacts (such as their stage in the sales process), due to spending most of their working day in direct communication with them offline — via meetings, dinners, phone calls, and so on — and storing notes about any communications in the customer relationship management (CRM) system.

 Therefore, the digital activity of tracked contacts will be reported to their assigned salesperson via email alerts, set up to be sent automatically by the marketing automation system — either in real-time, or as some kind of periodic summary (e.g., a daily notification of a salesperson's assigned contacts with digital activity in the previous 24 hours).